Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 Remove-Item C:\Windows\Web\Wallpaper\LockScreenWallpaperV2.jpg -force

-2. Create IntuneWin File
+Step 2: Create a new IntuneWin File

 Recreate .Intunewin file to deploy new desktop and lock screen wallpaper images on the target devices.
 Please refer to the previous section of this blog post for creating an Intunewin file.
 If you are facing any issues creating it, refer to the link: How to Create an IntuneWin file.